SpaceVim/SpaceVim/docs/documentation.md

 ### Errors handling

-SpaceVim uses [neomake](https://github.com/neomake/neomake) to gives error feedback on the fly.
+SpaceVim uses [neomake](https://github.com/neomake/neomake) to give error feedback on the fly.
 The checks are only performed at save time by default.

 Errors management mappings (start with e):